chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 ### 1.1.8 Set `softwareName`

 If the package uses [Install-ChocolateyPackage](https://github.com/chocolatey/choco/wiki/HelpersInstallChocolateyPackage) `softwareName` should be set to represent software _Display Name_ correctly.
-You can use [myuninstaller](https://chocolatey.org/packages/myuninst) package to quickly determine it.
+You can use [myuninstaller](https://chocolatey.org/packages/myuninst) package to quickly determine it (it's called _Entry Name_ here).

 This information is used for the licensed edition of chocolatey to detect if the software is installed (Business edition) and when the software have been uninstalled (Pro edition).